RicNord/intropy/{{cookiecutter.project_slug}}/README.md

 This will build the project and publish to PyPi with help of [Twine](https://twine.readthedocs.io/en/stable/).
-For authentication and additional target repositories refere to your [.pypirc](https://packaging.python.org/en/latest/specifications/pypirc/) configuration file.
+For authentication and additional target repositories refer to your [.pypirc](https://packaging.python.org/en/latest/specifications/pypirc/) configuration file.

 ### Upgrade dependencies

-To upgrade dependnecies run:
+To upgrade dependencies run:

 ```shell
 make upgrade-deps